Bangladeshi cricket team in Zimbabwe in 2022: Squads

 Bangladesh's Nurul Hasan suffered a finger injury during the second T20I match and was ruled out of the rest of the tour.
 Mosaddek Hossain was named as the T20I captain for the third match, with Mahmudullah added to Bangladesh's T20I squad in place of Nurul Hasan.
 Before the first ODI, Craig Ervine was ruled out of the series due to hamstring and knee injury and Regis Chakabva was named as the captain for the ODI series.
-Sean Williams was also granted leave from the ODI series due to personal reasons.
+Sean Williams was also granted leave from the ODI series for personal reasons.
 Brad Evans was added to the Zimbabwe's squad in place of the injured Tendai Chatara.
 Litton Das and Shoriful Islam suffered injuries during the first ODI and were replaced by Mohammad Naim and Ebadot Hossain respectively.